 With Steele, Louis performed at Italy's prestigious Porretta Soul Festival in 2017 and at Colombia's Cali Blues & Folk Festival in 2018.
 At the latter event, the pair performed and participated in educational activities in five different cities over eight days.
-More recently, the King Louie Organ Trio (featuring Louis, Renato Caranto, and Edwin Coleman III performing their original instrumentals) has been playing nightclub & festival sets in support of their debut CD, "It's About Time," and Louis & Renato (King Louie & Renato Caranto) toured Hawaii in 2019 and early 2020.
+In 2019, the King Louie Organ Trio (featuring Louis, Renato Caranto, and Edwin Coleman III performing their original instrumentals) played nightclub & festival sets in support of their critically acclaimed debut CD, "It's About Time," and Louis & Renato (King Louie & Renato Caranto) toured Hawaii in 2019 and early 2020.

 Louis performed approximately 1,500 times at Portland's premier music nightclub, Jimmy Mak's, during that storied venue's 20-year run, including approximately 1,000 appearances on Thursday nights as the glue of the Mel Brown B-3 Organ Group.
-The past three years, the band has continued their Thursday night tradition at Portland's Jack London Revue.
+From 2017-early 2020, the band has continued their Thursday night tradition at Portland's Jack London Revue.
 Louis has also performed innumerable times at the Safeway Waterfront Blues Festival over the decades.

-In the recording studio, Louis has played on and/or produced or co-produced numerous CDs (released on his own "Shoug Records" label).
+In the recording studio, Louis has played on as well as producing or co-producing numerous CDs (released on his own "Shoug Records" label).
 His three most recent Shoug releases—featuring King Louie & LaRhonda Steele, King Louie’s Blues Revue, and the King Louie Organ Trio—received 4-star rave reviews from prestigious Downbeat Magazine and were honored in Downbeat's annual "Best Albums of the Year" issue.

 In addition to performing, Louis rents out the best Hammond organs in the Northwest (Pain Organ Rental Service), teaches music, and hangs out at his Washougal, WA home with his wife/manager Tracy Turner-Pain (Soul Sisters Productions, LLC) and their remarkably friendly cats.

 [Note: On March 22 2019, Louis suffered a major heart attack.
 But he's 100% heathy now.
-To learn more about the heart attack and check out Louis' interviews about that incident--and the trio CD, which was released at that time--go to the April 7, 2019 entry under the "News" tab at this website.]
+To learn more about the heart attack and check out Louis' interviews about that incident and his trio CD (which was released just weeks afterward)--go to the April 7, 2019 entry under the "News" tab at this website.]

 RECENT MEDIA PROFILES: